adferrand/docker-backuppc/README.md

 ## UI SSL encryption

 By default, BackupPC web Admin UI is exposed by the non secured HTTP protocol.
-Two advised ways to secure this are exposed.
+Two advised ways to secure this are proposed.

 ### Self-signed certificate